curl/everything-curl/transfers/auth.md

 Depending on the authentication method and if the transmission is perhaps not using an authenticated security layer (such as TLS, QUIC or SSH) there is a risk that sensitive information leaks over the network.
-The easiest way to avoid this risk is to never use authentication with un-authenticated protocols.
+The easiest way to avoid this risk is to never use authentication with unauthenticated protocols.

 For some protocols or methods, authentication is done per connection, for others it is done per transfer. libcurl keeps track of that and makes sure that connections are reused correctly.
-Meaning that sometimes it cannot reuse connections for tranfers done using different credentials but sometimes it can.
+Meaning that sometimes it cannot reuse connections for transfers done using different credentials but sometimes it can.

 ## Username